News & events

 That brings us to where I am now

-; living in a rambling old house in the Dandenongs with whichever offspring happens to be in residence (they're like yo-yos), and assorted pets - none of which are actually mine.
-My grand plan, if I ever win tattslotto, is to leave them all with the house and move to a small, bookcase-lined, minimal-labour apartment in some cultural mecca.
-In the meantime, I shall continue what I’m doing now - squeezing public speaking around TAFE teaching for a few days per week and then writing for the remainder.
+; living in a rambling old house in the Dandenongs which has just become, after many (many) years, officially an empty nest.
+My grand plan is to eventually downsize, preferably to a small, bookcase-lined, minimal-labour apartment in some cultural mecca.
+In the meantime, I shall continue what I’m doing now - squeezing public speaking around writing around working for Chisholm TAFE (in Melbourne's south-east).
 And thoroughly enjoying all of it.

 Next on the agenda is a foray into young adult fiction

-(dystopian, no less!), a book about a woman who goes on a journey to discover her parentage, and also a couple more additions to the Nell Forrest murder mysteries - I have three more percolating in the deepest (and dustiest) recesses of my mind.
+is a book about a group fo women who are caught up in a robbery gone wrong, plus a couple more additions to the Nell Forrest murder mysteries - I have three more percolating in the deepest (and dustiest) recesses of my mind.
 All those who were fond of The Laundry Series may well recognise a few of the characters that pop into the fictional town of Majic and cross Nell's path.
 Also in the works is a book about the invisibility of middle-aged women, an anthology containing survivors’ own stories of domestic violence, and an increase in my forays into social commentary.
 It makes such a pleasant change to get instant feedback!

 To access an A4 promotional flyer (for author talks etc), just